IUREDCap/redcap-etl/dependencies/iu-redcap/phpcap/docs-md/DeveloperGuide.md

 ##### Code Coverage
-If XDebug has been installed (and PHP is configured to use it), code coverage for the automated tests can be calculated by running the following command in the root directory of PHPCap:
+If XDebug has been installed (and PHP is configured to use it), code coverage for the automated tests can be calculated by running the following commands in the root directory of PHPCap:

+    XDEBUG_MODE=coverage
+    export XDEBUG_MODE
     ./vendor/bin/phpunit --coverage-html tests/coverage

 To see the results, open the file **tests/coverage/index.html** with a web browser.
 The .gitignore file is set to